Menu

 Phone: 315.443.5266

-Caroline O’Hara, Ph.D., LPC (GA), NCC is a scholar and advocate working as an Assistant Professor in the Counseling and Human Services Department at Syracuse University.
-She currently serves as Coordinator of the Clinical Mental Health Counseling Program.
-Although she teaches across the core CACREP curriculum, she particularly enjoys teaching professional identity and ethics, group counseling, assessment, counseling skills, social and cultural foundations, theories, and experiential courses.
+Caroline O’Hara, Ph.D., LPC (GA), NCC joined the Counseling and Human Services Department in 2017 as a core faculty member.
+She was promoted to Associate Professor with Tenure and currently serves as the CHS Department CACREP Accreditation Liaison.
+Although she teaches across the core CACREP curriculum, she particularly enjoys teaching courses emphasizing leadership, culture, and identity development.
 Most of Dr. O’Hara’s counseling experience has been in college counseling centers providing campus outreach as well as individual, group, career, and disability counseling.
 She has also worked in partial hospitalization, hospital, and hospice settings.
+Dr. O'Hara holds the credentials of Licensed Professional Counselor (LPC) and is board-certified as a National Certified Counselor (NCC).

 Education